When does IV identification not restrict outcomes?: A generic outcome-nonrestrictive identification result

-Therefore, provided that $P(C^{[\alpha,t]}_{i})>0:$
+Therefore, provided that $P\left(\sum_{k}\alpha_{k}\cdot D^{[t]}_i(z_k)=1\right)>0:$

-Eq. (\ref{idresult}) turns out to nest a surprising variety of point identification results from the IV literature, both for counterfactual means as well as, eventually, treatment effects.
-To make our way from the former to the latter, let us establish some terminology.
+Eq. (\ref{idresult}) represents a generalization of the ``Wald ratio'' form common among IV estimands, and turns out to nest a surprising variety of point identification results from the IV literature, both for counterfactual means as well as treatment effects.